Clinical Associate Professor

 Ms. Davis is a Robert Wood Johnson Foundation Faculty Fellow in the Future of Public Health Law Program (2014-15) and serves as co-director of the UW-Madison JD-MPH dual degree program.

-As a RWJF faculty fellow, Professor Davis will be piloting a practice-based elearning course to complement public health law externships in local and remote locations.
-Her current scholarship includes building an interdisciplinary e-archive of literature on health advocacy, Engaging Stakeholders and Developing Partners in Mental Health and Primary Care Integration Research, and disseminating toolkits regarding engaging patients in team-based quality improvement efforts.
+As a RWJF faculty fellow, Professor Davis is piloting a practice-based elearning course to complement public health law externships in local and remote locations.
+Her current scholarship includes engaging stakeholders and developing partners in mental health and primary care integration research, and disseminating toolkits regarding engaging patients in team-based quality improvement efforts.

 Publications include: "Engaging patients at the front lines of primary care redesign: operational lessons for an effective program."
-The Joint Commission Journal on Quality and Patient Safety 2015 (in press), "The Affordable Care Act's Plan for Consumer Assistance With Insurance Moves States Forward But Remains A Work In Progress" Health Affairs, 32, no.2 (2013): 347-356, and "Is There an Advocate in the House?: Professionalism from the Patient's Perspective."
+Jt Comm J Qual Saf 2014;40(12), "The Affordable Care Act's Plan for Consumer Assistance With Insurance Moves States Forward But Remains A Work In Progress" Health Affairs, 32, no.2 (2013): 347-356, and "Is There an Advocate in the House?: Professionalism from the Patient's Perspective."
 In DeAngelis, D. (ed.)
 Professionalism in Patient Care, Oxford University Press: New York.

 The Center for Patient Partnerships, an interdisciplinary center of the Schools of Law, Medicine and Public Health, Nursing and Pharmacy, offers experiential patient advocacy education to students from those disciplines and others.
 The curriculum focuses on health advocacy, patient-centered care, and health systems change, offering a 12-credit certificate in Consumer Health Advocacy.
 The Center also infuses patients' voices into health systems reform, offering a critical link to health consumers' experiences.
 Learn more at www.patientpartnerships.org.